flippa/promise_pay/README.md

 ## TODO:

 1. Wrap all return objects in a PromisePay::Type
-2. Move the API key generation into a generator
+2. Move all errors into shared file

 ## Contributing